The 4 C's & Beyond - A Diamond Purchaser's Guide

 A certificate gives you a detailed scientific analysis of your diamond which is done by an impartial gemological institution, not the grading of the seller.

-Many different gemological labs are recognized and regarded in the jewelry industry such as EGL USA (Gemological Laboratory), GIA (Gemological Institute of America), AGS (American Gem Society), IGI (International Gemological Institute) and GSI (Gemological Science International).
+Many different gemological labs are recognized and respected in the jewelry industry such as GIA (Gemological Institute of America), IGI (International Gemological Institute), GSI (Gemological Science International), EGL USA (Gemological Laboratory), and AGS (American Gem Society).

 Diamond Certificates vary greatly in terms of accuracy & should ONLY be used as a reference when comparing various diamonds & gems.